ayushj02/ayushj02/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... gmail: ayushjadhav787@gmail.com
+- 📫 How to reach me ...

 <!---
 ayushj02/ayushj02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.